alekso56/Haze-inventories/README.md

  > circle -> worldname -> uuid.json/uuid.dat

  > Every single world is assigned to "unassigned" by default, these worlds will not share inventories with anything.

+## Commonly requested features
+> Store data in player.dat files, native to minecraft, alternativly, provide export to player.dat files

+> conversion between all known plugins PWI/MULTIVERSE/Xinventories/MultiInv/etc

+>  Storage of attributes and stats

+> Integration with OpenINV/essentials

+> cross server enderchest (sql)

+> get player data from a database (e. g.
+MariaDB).

+> prevent players from getting advancements in certain worlds

+> clear inventories per world group/per world

+> set login location of offline players per world group

+> Override api for saving spesific things, other plugins can ask to not save a stat for a spesific player.

+> per-gamemode-inv

 ### Setup events
 Event  | comment